-Experienced traders know that during the first 2 weeks of the year, volumes are low and caution is required.
-This is not just true of markets, but many businesses are closed for holidays and don’t resume until after the first 1-2 weeks.
+Experienced traders know that during the first 2 weeks of the year.
+Volumes are low and caution was require.
+This is not just true of markets.
+But many businesses close for holidays and don’t resume until after the first 1-2 weeks.
 This sleepy period means productivity is slower than normal and most people understand this.
 You could even call it a ‘rebooting’ of the country.

 But can such a simple strategy like this really work?